lelehome/Hello-World/README.md

 # Hello-World
+sunday,midnight,still in work,this make me feel better!
-20161120 Just Want use JavaCV to complete my job!
+161120 Just Want use JavaCV to complete my job!